ishita2002rai/singpass-v3-implementation/ReadMe.md

 1. Open WSO2 Management Console: `https://localhost:9443/carbon/`
 2. Login with admin credentials
 3. Navigate to: **Main → Identity → Identity Providers → List**
-4. You should see `singpassv3` listed with `MockPassOIDCAuthenticator` configured
+4. You should see `singpassv3` listed with `SingpassOIDCAuthenticator` configured

 ---